ADSS-2023/ADSS_Group_T/README.md

 3. Skip day - Update the system to the next day.
 4. Exit - Exit the system.

+## Super Manager Menu at the GUI will let you choose which window you would like to go to
+1. Supplier manu.
+2. Stock manu.
+3. Manager reports manu.

 ### Supplier mananger manu